ivwu22/find-a-movie/README.md

 "As a user, I want to be able to look up a movie/show, so that I can learn more about the movie/show before I watch it"

+"As a user, I want to be able to use the web on my moblie and laptop so that I can browse on the go as well"

 Your Wireframes – sketches of major views / interfaces in your application
 ![wireframe start page](/images/wireframestart.png)